 Wobble balance boards could prove to be more difficult for some and even too distracting for a standing desk situation.
 It just depends on what you want to get out of it while you work at your standing desk and also how distracting it might be for other coworkers, or even yourself.

 Sphere-and-ring balance board is one of the hardest boards and probably wouldn’t be used along with a standing desk.
-However, a sphere-and-ring board has a base that is unattached and the board can move in all directions.
+However, a sphere-and-ring board has an unattached base and the board can move in all directions.

 Because it moves in all directions on an unattached ring, it can be quite challenging for many people, especially when working at a standing desk.

-To figure out which one is best for you, ask yourself, what is your objective when it comes to using a balance board with a standing desk?
+To figure out which is best for you, ask yourself, what is your objective when using a balance board with a standing desk?